 You must be punching with the correct technique, and as you train with pad work your speed will naturally increase.
 This is important when in combat, the quicker you punch the harder it is to defend, simple.

 Power is also developed when you are punching.
 As you practice your punching and improve the skills we have mentioned so far; balance, coordination, focus, distance, timing and speed, the power in your punches will also increase.
 Speed is extremely important.

 The amount of energy you put into any one punch normally determines how hard it hits (does not necessarily make it more effective) and doing pad work will allow you to hit with the same power while decreasing the energy used.
 The beauty of pads is that you can practice both quick light punches, as well as power punches.
 But regardless of the type of punching you practice, as long as you improve on the skills that are required to punch effectively, your strikes will be more powerful.

-In combat, combinations are much more beneficial to you then single punches, so being able to subconsciously thrown different combinations and executing them in a manner which does maximum damage is essential.
+In combat, combinations are much more beneficial to you than single punches, so being able to subconsciously throw different combinations and execute them in a manner that does maximum damage is essential.
 This is what continued use of pads allows you to do.

 So far we have discussed the many benefits of pad work in developing many of the skills that are essential in combat.
-Fitness could take up a whole new section, but I am assuming that we all know that exercise (especially boxing training which develops many energy systems and many muscles) have an extremely positive effect on our body physically.
+Fitness could take up a whole new section, but I am assuming that we all know that exercise (especially boxing training which develops many energy systems and many muscles) has an extremely positive effect on our bodies physically.

 You may also have noticed that some of the skills we have discussed, that you develop when doing pad work overlap and are interrelated.
 This is true.
 That is why when you use pads you will likely see an improvement in each of the skills discussed since improving one skill means that you will also develop in another.